WMZS-Modding/zs-language/README.md

 ## 🎯 Features
 To know, check [ZS_LANGUAGE.md](https://github.com/WMZS-Modding/zs-language/blob/main/docs/ZS_LANGUAGE.md)

+## 🤝 Credits

+The ZS themes are enhanced versions of the built-in Microsoft VS Code themes:
+- Dark Modern
+- Light Modern
+- Dark+
+- Light+
+- Dark High Contrast
+- Light High Contrast

+*These base themes are Copyright (c) Microsoft Corporation.
+Used as the foundation for ZS-specific syntax highlighting.*

 ## ⚠ Known Issues

 The duplicate issue isn't important.
 I just send them the link to the same issue and close that issue.